Stellakats/Deep_Learning_course/assignment1/README.md

-# Deep_Learning_course-
+Assignment 1
-Creating nets from scratch as part of KTH Deep Learning course DD2424
+Creating an one-layer netowork from scratch